nelvindc/Prometheus-COP/README.md

 ## Introduction

-This is a sample REST on which you can try using Prometheus and Micrometer as discussed on the brownbag session
+This is a sample REST api on which you can try using Prometheus (Hardcoded) and Micrometer as discussed on the brownbag session

 ## Setup if you want to run the code